 Each facility must implement written policies to protect these rights.
 The policies must be given to all residents, next of kin and staff, posted in the facility, and made available to the public, together with any citations the facility has received for violating residents’ rights.
 Ask the residents if they are aware of these rights – beware of any facility that keeps its residents in the dark about their legal rights.

-- Help Paying for Long Term Nursing Care
+- Ways to Pay for Long Term Care

-- Assisted Living vs. Nursing Homes: What’s the Difference?
+- Assisted Living vs. Nursing Homes: An Overview of the Significant Differences